Columbia Township, Hamilton County, Ohio: Government

 The Ohio Revised Code establishes the laws governing the township.
 The township is overseen by a board of trustees consisting of three members, elected during the general election in November of odd-numbered years for a four-year term that begins on January 1 of the following year.
 Two trustees are elected the year after the presidential election, while one trustee is elected the year prior to it.

 An elected township fiscal officer serves a four-year term that begins on April 1 of the year following the presidential election.
 The general election for the fiscal officer takes place in November of the year before the presidential election.

 The township's board of trustees has the authority to appoint a township administrator, a role that Columbia Township utilizes.
 The township administrator serves as the head of the township's administration, operating under the board’s direction and supervision.
-It is important to note that this position is not elected.
+This position is not elected.

 In the event of vacancies on the board of trustees, fiscal officer, or township administrator, the board of trustees may appoint a qualified individual to fill the vacancy for the unexpired term or until a successor is elected.